-To explain, let's put this in context of another typical social outing -- going out to a nightclub or bar.
-For many of us, that can be pretty overwhelming and intimidating; talking to strangers is scary because we don't know who they are, what to expect, or how to behave to ensure positive outcomes.
+To explain, let's put this in context of another typical social outing -- going to a nightclub or bar.
+For many, that can be pretty overwhelming and intimidating; talking to strangers is scary because we don't know who they are, how they'll react, what to expect, or how to behave to ensure positive outcomes.

 The typical nightclub experience

 You see a group of people chatting.
 They look interesting.
 Should you say hi?
 Can you join in?
 What are they interested in, what should you try talking about, how will they react?
-What if they don't like your clothes, do you walk away awkwardly?
-Do they want to meet new people or just hang with friends?
+What if they don't like your dance moves, clothes, or choice of drink?
+Do these nightlifers actually want to meet new people or just hang with friends and look cool?
 Are they there to pick up romantic (or not-so-romantic) partners?
 Would you be interrupting?
-They're almost certainly not going to walk up and say hi, so it's up to you -- but it's so loud, you have to yell, so what if they interpret that as creepy or weird?
+They're almost certainly not going to walk up and say hi, so it's up to you -- but it's so loud, you have to yell, what if they interpret that as creepy or weird?
 What if they're mean and rude and nasty, what if they reject you?
 What if they're bullies and get aggressive?
 Could you just walk away awkwardly from a rejection, or would it be so horrific that a bouncer needs to step in?
 And follow-up - does said bouncer have good hygiene?

 How do you overcome insecurity and be 'cool' under these circumstances?
 So much can go wrong.

 Now compare that to our relaxed, down-to-earth tech events with an atmosphere designed to only appeal to certain kinds of people...